At a Glance

 Understand the Role: Before applying, make sure you fully understand the responsibilities of an Associate Bid Manager.
 Familiarise yourself with the bid lifecycle and the specific sectors mentioned in the job description.

-Tailor Your CV: Highlight your relevant experience in managing bids, especially in technology or professional services.
-Emphasise your knowledge of the construction, data centre, and commercial property sectors to align with what the company is looking for.
+Tailor Your CV: Highlight your relevant experience in managing bids, particularly in technology or professional services.
+Emphasise your knowledge of the construction, data centre, and commercial property sectors to align with the company's needs.

 Craft a Compelling Cover Letter: Use your cover letter to showcase your strategic thinking and project management skills.
 Mention specific examples of successful bids you've managed and how they relate to the requirements of this role.